 The Greenway provides a corridor for wildlife into Stratford and Long Marston and brings people and the natural environment closer together.

 SGG sees the Greenway as an essential recreational and environmental area that requires care and protection.
 Our greatest concern is the proposal to reopen the uneconomic Honeybourne Line railway of the 1970s, between Stratford-upon-Avon Town Station and Honeybourne Station, along a route that includes Summerton Way and the Greenway.

 This is not solving a pressing problem, it has no viable business case and originates with campaigners who would not suffer the consequences of building this railway.

 We have kept a watching brief on the rail supporters who are pressing for the reinstatement of the railway since 2011.
 Their constant chipping away seems to be unduly influencing decision-makers.

 There was the inconclusive and muddled Ove Arup Grip 3 Report; calls to spend £500k on a GRIP 4 technical study for a destructive route through Stratford Town; and the forthcoming economic impact report funded by the rail supporters.

 Warwickshire County Council own most of the land upon which the Greenway stands and Warwickshire Country Parks operate it on their behalf.
-The official stance of the County Council to remain neutral on the reopening of the railway has unfortunately not prevented some councillors from expressing their support for the Honeybourne Link.
+The official stance of the County Council to remain neutral on the reopening of the railway has unfortunately not prevented some councillors from expressing their support for the Honeybourne Line.

 We feel it is vital to conserve this treasure, in the same way as the two other greenways in Warwickshire, at Kenilworth and Offchurch, and the Ufton Fields Nature Reserve in Leamington Spa, and save it from development as a railway or any other transport link.